 Our work at Subtle Energy Sciences (SES) very strongly affirms these two ideas, as we’ve witnessed these phenomena time and time again over the last seven years in ways that rule out the possibility of a mere placebo effect.
 Many of the energetic signatures we prepare are first imprinted onto water and digitally sampled afterward, since water acts as a wonderful medium for storing and transferring subtle information.

-The following video features the groundbreaking, water-memory work of Nobel Laureate Luc Montagnier.
+The following video features the groundbreaking, water-memory work of Nobel Laureate Luc Montagnier, who explores the deep question: does water have memory?
 He demonstrates how the informational signal of virus DNA can be captured in water and transformed into a digital signal that can be emailed to another computer on the other side of the world.
 The digital file is received by this distant computer and used to reconstitute the virus DNA in a glass of water.
 This is related our work here at SES in that we also digitally capture and transfer energetic signatures of substances that have been recorded using the subtle memory-storage capacity of water.